floodfx/liveviewjs/apps/liveviewjs.com/docs/03-anatomy-of-a-liveview/render-details.md

 # LiveView API - `render`

-`render` is responsible for taking the `context` (i.e. state) of the LiveView and generating the HTML/CSS for the client.
+`render` is responsible for taking the `context` (i.e., state) of the LiveView and generating the HTML/CSS for the client.
 The **LiveViewJS** framework automatically passes the current `context` of the LiveView into `render` along with `meta` data (things like the csrfToken, page url, etc.).
 It uses the `html` method to generate the HTML/CSS for the client.